thehui87/Learning-Godot/class_theme.md

   * void  **[`copy_default_theme`](#copy_default_theme)**  **(** **)**

 ###  Description
 Theme for skinning controls.
 Controls can be skinned individually, but for complex applications it's more efficient to just create a global theme that defines everything.
-This theme can be applied to any [[control|Control]], and it and the children will automatically use it.\\
+This theme can be applied to any [Control](class_control), and it and the children will automatically use it.

 	Theme resources can be alternatively loaded by writing them in a .theme file, see wiki for more info.